 EHS conducts routine audits of all UNL work locations.
 However, the people who actually work in a specific area are in the best position to provide regular and routine surveillance for uncontrolled hazards.
 The IIPP charges all persons with responsibility for routine auditing to detect and abate hazards.
 The following EHS SOPs provide short checklists that can be used to conduct such audits:

-Employees who suffer an occupational injury or illness may be eligible for workers' compensation benefits.
+Employees including paid student employees, who suffer an occupational injury or illness may be eligible for workers' compensation benefits.
 However, benefit eligibility cannot be established until the following forms are completed and submitted to the UNL Benefits Office: First Report of Alleged Occupational Injury or Illness, Workers' Compensation Incident Report, and Employee's Choice or Change of Doctor Form.
+These forms can be found in the Human Resources Forms Directory.
 Following receipt of a report of occupational injury, EHS will conduct an accident investigation to determine root cause(s) and corrective action(s) to prevent similar incidents in the future.
-The EHS SOP, On-the-Job Injuries, provides further information on this topic.
+The EHS SOP, On-the-Job and Student Injuries, provides further information on this topic.

 In addition to the campus-wide Chancellor's University Safety Committee, many departments have formed unit safety committees.
 Consult with your department regarding unit safety committee activities.
 Resources available for unit safety committee use can be found on the EHS web page at http://ehs.unl.edu/committees/.